ptrpaws/old-website/_posts/2021-01-04-Quest-Account-Logout.md

 title: Using the Oculus Quest without an Account
 layout: post
 post-image: /assets/images/posts/Account-Removal.png
-description: This tutorial will show you how to remove you Oculus/Facebook account from your quest
+description: This tutorial will show you how to log out from your Oculus/Facebook account on your Oculus Quest
 tags:
 - oculus
 - oculus quest